ellifteria/ludobots/README.md

 Family Aware EvolutionaRY (FAERY) algorithms provide a method of optimizing phenotypic fitness through a genetic algorithm while maintaining diversity within the population.

+To run, clone and run `python search.py` in the terminal.

 ## Motivation

 Local optima are frequently problems in optimization searches since there is often no way to determine if a given configuration at an optimum reaches a local or global optimum.